Graduate College Faculty & Staff International Applicants With Fulbright Fellowships Seeking Graduate Admission To Illinois

 Who runs the various components of the international Fulbright program?

-How much funding do international Fulbright grants provide?
+How much funding do international Fulbright fellows receive?

-International Fulbright grants will increase their stipends dramatically for most students at UIUC starting in Fall 2025.
-Whereas until now the standard stipend has been approximately $16,000 per year, the stipend starting in Fall 2025 for most (but not all) grantees will be approximately $37,000 per year.
-Departments should take the student's stipend into account when deciding if or how much departmental support is warranted.
-Departments should also look closely at the duration of support provided by the student’s Fulbright grant.
-Most Fulbrights offer two years of support for master’s students and five years of support for doctoral students, but this varies.
-Also, if departments are unsure of the applicant's stipend level, they may either email the sponsor directly to request details, or, they may email the Graduate College's Office of External Fellowships who can then email the sponsor on the department's behalf.
+Whereas Fulbright's standard annual stipend was ~$16,000 for several years, the standard Fulbright stipend starting in Fall 2025 for most Illinois awardees is $36,900.
+Departments should take the student's Fulbright stipend into account when deciding if departmental support is warranted.
+Departments should also look closely at the duration of support provided by the student’s Fulbright fellowship.
+Most Fulbrights offer two years of support, but this varies.
+Also, if departments are unsure of the applicant's stipend level or duration of support, they may email the Graduate College's Office of External Fellowships, who can then contact the sponsor for details.

-Must (or should) a department provide financial support to an international Fulbright grantee?
+Must (or should) a department provide financial support to an international Fulbright fellow?

-Departments are not obligated to provide supplemental stipend support to a Fulbright grantee, for the grant is intended to provide sufficient support during the grant period.
+Departments are not obligated to provide supplemental stipend support to a Fulbright fellow, for the fellowship is intended to provide sufficient support during the fellowship period.
+This is especially the case starting Fall 2025 given that the standard stipend level is now set at $36,900.
 However, if the department wishes to provide funding supplemental to Fulbright’s funding, it is free to do so.
-If the department wishes to offer supplemental support, it is important that the department make clear in writing to the student and the sponsor (i.e., the department should specify in its offer letter) that the department’s financial support “is supplemental to Fulbright’s full stipend.”
-If a department does not specify this, some Fulbright grantees could see their grant stipends reduced by the amount of university support being offered, resulting in a zero net gain for the student.
+If the department wishes to offer supplemental support, it is important that the department make clear in writing to the student (i.e., the department should specify in its offer letter) that the department’s financial support “must be considered by the sponsor as supplemental to Fulbright’s full stipend.”
+If a department does not specify this, some Fulbright grantees could see their fellowship stipends reduced by the amount of university support being offered, resulting in a zero net gain for the student.

-Does an international Fulbright grant qualify for a waiver?
+Does an international Fulbright fellowship qualify for a waiver?

-Given the stipend level that Fulbright provides, Fulbright grants generally qualify for waivers, as long as the student is entering neither a cost-recovery nor a self-supporting program (those programs generally do not offer waivers).
+Given the stipend level that Fulbright provides, Fulbright fellowships usually qualify for courtesy waivers, as long as the student is entering neither a cost-recovery nor a self-supporting program (those programs generally do not offer waivers).

 Who should complete Fulbright’s “Program Verification Form” and “Continuation of University Support Form”?

-How do cost-of-education allowances factor into international Fulbright grants?
+How do cost-of-education allowances factor into international Fulbright fellowships?

 A cost-of-education allowance (COE) is a payment offered by an external funder to a university in lieu of tuition and fees.

-It is in the university’s best interest to receive a COE, for this helps us educate the grantee.
-It is also in the grantee’s best interest, for the waiver that accompanies a COE covers all tuition during the summer as well as the academic year, and it covers all fees.
+It is in the university’s best interest to receive a COE, for this helps us educate the awardee.
+It is also in the awardee’s best interest, for the waiver that accompanies a COE covers all tuition during the summer as well as the academic year, and it covers all fees.

 Once a student enrolls, may departments share a student’s information with the Fulbright sponsor?